MariaLuzPdM/MariaLuzPdM/README.md

 ### 🌱 Accounts Analyst transitioning into Data Analytics & Programming

 I'm currently learning programming and data tools to switch careers into tech.
-Based in Montevideo, Uruguay 🇺🇾
+Based in Montevideo, Uruguay 🇺🇾 .
+32 years old

 ---